waynodiablo/Oystercard/battle_ships_web.md

 Last week you created a playable battleships game for the terminal.
 You separated the logic of the game from the view ( _how the game is presented to the players_ ), making it extensible in that direction ( _if you did not, there is a version of battleships you can clone and use LINK_ ).

 First we need to make sure that the code we wrote for battleships is in the right places.
 As before we will need a ``lib`` and a ``spec`` directory.
 [Sinatra](#) can work with only these directories, but in a _"real"_ project you will see a few more.
-By the end of the week our directory structure will look a little more complex:
+By the end of this project our directory structure will look a little more complex than what we have seen so far:

 ````
-./battleships_web
+.
 |---README.md
 |---config.ru
 |---Gemfile